Geoalert/mapflow-docs-en/source/userguides/prices.rst

    Each user gets the free balance of **250** credits to get started with Mapflow AI.
    You can always buy more credits in your `account profile <https://app.mapflow.ai/account/balance>`_.

-In order to top up you balance go to `your Mapflow profile <https://app.mapflow.ai/account/balance>`_ and choose one of the options.
+In order to top up your balance go to `your Mapflow profile <https://app.mapflow.ai/account/balance>`_ and choose one of the options.
 You will be asked to pay online.

 .. image:: _static/topup.png
-   :alt: Top up you balance
+   :alt: Top up your balance
    :align: center
    :width: 15cm
    :class: with-border no-scaled-link